Objectives and Key Results (OKRs) Template

-Keep reading to learn more about OKR (Objectives & Key Results) templates.
+Keep reading to learn more about the OKR Template.

 What is an OKR?